mclrc/traj-propagate/README.md

 ### traj-propagate
-This program is a command line utility that reads from and writes to SPICE SPK kernel files to propagate trajectories of the specified bodies.
-The user must provide SPK kernels containing position and velocity data of the bodies they wish to include in the calculation so that an initial condition for the propagation can be assembled from them.
-If bodies whose standard gravitational parameter is not contained in the included PCK kernels need to be included in the calculations, additional PCK kernels must be provided.
+A command line utility that reads from and writes to SPICE SPK files to propagate trajectories of specified bodies.
+The user must provide SPKs containing position and velocity data of the bodies they wish to include in the calculation so that an initial condition for the propagation can be assembled from them.
+If bodies whose standard gravitational parameter is not contained in the included PCKs need to be included in the calculations, additional PCKs must be provided.
 All user-provided kernels must be loaded from a single meta-kernel text file.

-The program will output a single SPK kernel containing the propagated trajectory data for all bodies that were included in the calculation.
-This kernel can be used with other SPICE integrated tools.
-The trajectories could be visualised using SPICE-Enhanced Cosmographia, for example.
+The program will output a single SPK containing the propagated trajectory data for all bodies that were included in the calculation.
+This kernel can be used with other SPICE integrated tools, such as SPICE-Enhanced Cosmographia.

-Note that the [CSPICE library](https://naif.jpl.nasa.gov/naif/toolkit.html) needs to be installed on your system for this program to compile (see [these requirements](https://github.com/gregoirehenry/rust-spice#requirements))
+Note that the [CSPICE library](https://naif.jpl.nasa.gov/naif/toolkit.html) needs to be installed for this program to work. (see [these requirements](https://github.com/gregoirehenry/rust-spice#requirements))

 ### Usage
 ```